Dementia diagnostics using artificial intelligence; computer tool for memory clinics

 Project aim: DAILY aims to translate digital technology to clinical practice, to support clinicians in their daily challenge of dementia diagnostics.
-A computer tool will be developed, in close collaboration with clinicians and patients, that transforms all complex diagnostic test results to an easy-to-understand and clinically useful report.
+We develop a computer tool, in close collaboration with clinicians and patients, that transforms all complex diagnostic test results to an easy-to-understand and clinically useful report.

-Approach: There will be, in co-creation with patients and professionals, a novel reporting module be developed utilising data from 1) a novel minimal cognitive test battery, 2) prototype web-based cognitive testing at home, and 3) prototype CT brain quantification.
+Approach: We develop, in co-creation with patients and professionals, a novel reporting module utilizing data from 1) a novel minimal cognitive test battery, 2) prototype web-based cognitive testing at home, and 3) prototype CT brain quantification.
 The module transforms all complex data and the outputs of artificial intelligence models to an easy-to-understand and clinically useful report.
-This novel computer tool (cNeuro-light) will be validated prospectively in daily practice, focusing on clinician and patient outcomes
+We validate this novel computer tool (cNeuro-light) prospectively in daily practice, focusing on clinician and patient outcomes

-Deliverables: With this data the project paves the way for the optimal use of artificial intelligence tools in clinical practice and empowering patients, to take the first step in personalised medicine by translating diagnostic test results directly to the patient.
-DAILY delivers reports on development, feasibility and acceptability of cNeuro-light and recommendations for optimal use of computer tools in differential dementia diagnostics.
-This leads to a more efficient, accurate and consistent diagnostic process in local memory clinics and can harmonise care across local clinics independent of level of experience.
+Deliverables: With this data the project paves the way for the optimal use of artificial intelligence tools in clinical practice and empowering patients, to take the first step in personalized medicine by translating diagnostic test results directly to the patient.
+DAILY delivers reports on development, feasibility and acceptability of cNeuro-light and recommendations for optimal use of computer tools in differential dementia diagnostics (Fig 1).
+This leads to a more efficient, accurate and consistent diagnostic process in local memory clinics and can harmonize care across local clinics independent of level of experience.

 Summary